goliatone/wee-things-workshop/tutorials/1-hello-world/README.md

 $ esp file list
 ```

-To see a list of the `esp file` subcommands type the `esp file --help` command to display the help content.
+To see a list of the `esp file` subcommands type the `esp file --help` command to display the help dialog.

 #### Executing a file